 - Copper cabling typically consists of 4 pairs of wire (8 total conductors) wrapped in a single jacket.

-Tip: Both NM and AC cable require special cutting tools that cut the sheathing but not the wires; bushings inserted in the ends to prevent the sharp edges of the metal from damaging the wires; and special electrical boxes and connectors.
+Tip: Both NM and AC cable require special cutting tools that cut the sheathing but not the internal wires.
+They also require bushings inserted in the ends to prevent the sharp edges of the metal from damaging the wires, as well as special electrical boxes and connectors.

-As with wire, all the information you need to know about NM-B or UF cable is printed on the sheathing.
+All the information you need to know about a type of cable is printed on its sheathing.